cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.authz.v1beta1.Grant"></a>

 ### Grant
-AuthorizationGrant gives permissions to execute the provide method with expiration time.
+Grant gives permissions to execute the provide method with expiration time.